SAPStammtisch/welcome/README.md

 ## Welcome to SAP Stammtisch GitHub Pages

-You want to network with other SAP enthusiasts as the most informal coming together, online as also onsite, then you're doing a SAP Stammtisch.
+You want to network with other SAP enthusiasts as the most informal coming together, onsite as also online, then you're doing a SAP Stammtisch.

 You like

 - to learn something new
 - find contact to like-minded people
-- because you simply like to network
+- simply to network
 - to look for a central place for sharing knowledge

 Then you've come to the right place!